rajgoel/PTZFaceTracker/README.md

 ```

 The parameters ```IP``` and ```PORT``` give the IP address and port that can be used to control the camera via http.
 The ```PTZ_*``` parameters should provide the commands to pan and tilt the camera.
 These commands can be identified by analysing the web interface of the camera.
-For a similar camera this is described in detail in the article [Hack a $30 WiFi Pan-Tilt Camera](http://www.instructables.com/id/Hack-a-30-WiFi-Pan-Tilt-Camera-Video-Audio-and-Mot/).
+For a similar camera, this is described in detail in the article [Hack a $30 WiFi Pan-Tilt Camera](http://www.instructables.com/id/Hack-a-30-WiFi-Pan-Tilt-Camera-Video-Audio-and-Mot/).

-g
-Furthermore, the applications needs the camera video redirected to a standard video device.
+Furthermore, the applications needs the video stream of the camera to be redirected to a standard video device.
 This can be achieved using [v4l2loopback](https://github.com/umlaeute/v4l2loopback) and Gstreamer.

 ```
 sudo modprobe v4l2loopback
 gst-launch -vet  rtspsrc user-id='<udsername>' user-pw='<password>' location='rtsp://10.10.10.10:10554/udp/av0_0' latency=0 ! decodebin2 ! v4l2sink device=/dev/video1
 ```

 Of course, the IP address and the port used for ```rtsp``` may have to be changed.
-You should be able to get the correct ```rtsp``` location from the web interface of your camera.
+You should be able to obtain the correct ```rtsp``` location from the web interface of your camera.

 ## Usage

 ```
 ./PTZFaceTracker <video device> <config file>
 ```

 The application automatically tries to detect a face and track it.
-You can use the left, right, up, down keys to manually pan and tilt the camera.
-The space bar can be used to stop pan and tilt and to select a different face if multiple faces are detected.
-With the enter key you can make the application track the selected face.
+You can use the left, right, up, and down keys to manually pan and tilt the camera.
+The space bar can be used to stop pan and tilt and to select a different face, if multiple faces are detected.
+With the enter key you can make the application track the currently selected face.

 ## License